 In the following, it will be explained how the resources mentioned in this paragraph can be retrieved and ultimately erased in a GDPR compliant manner.
-As a merchant, please review your data model carefully to ensure that no other commercetools resource, such as for example Product or Category, contains or refers to personal data.
+As a merchant, please review your data model carefully to ensure that no other commercetools resource (for example Product or Category) contains or refers to personal data.

 For each of the resource listed above, it is possible to conduct customer specific retrievals.
 Here is an overview of the retrievals needed to be performed:

 - Order: Query Order using Customer ID in Predicate